 Ali Mazrui was totally committed to inclusive politics.
 Writing on language and governance in The Power of Babel, he laments the political dependence on imperial languages.
 This dependence excludes the majority of citizens from the governance process.
-Even more comical is the fact that on days of national significance, citizens are addressed by their leaders, not in the national language, but in a European language.
+Even more comical is the fact that on days of national signifpact of global terrorism and the spread of Islam as a culicance, citizens are addressed by their leaders, not in the national language, but in a European language.
 Furthermore, European languages are the official languages of constitutions in Africa, notwithstanding the fact that the majority of the people who face the courts on a daily basis speak African languages.
 Without a clear understanding of the purpose of leadership, these contradictions will persist.

-As we celebrate the life of Prof Ali Mazrui, the controversial and courageous son of Africa, let us take time to critically read his writings.
+As we celebrate the life of versial and courageous son of Africa, let us take time to critically read his writings.
 Let us ask the question: What happens to a soul genuinely wanting to come home, but denied the opportunity to do so by an elite frightened by the power of ideas?